-1 Click on the FILE tab and select SAVE AS to display the SAVE AS dialogue box.
+1 Display the FILE menu and select SAVE AS to display the SAVE AS dialogue box.

 4 Access your STORAGE folder and save the workbook as: Ch6 Paysheet

 Naming a Worksheet

 When using worksheets it is a good idea to name each sheet so that you know what information is contained in that sheet.